avchrisr/peloton-pace/README.md

 * "more" button to fetch more workout histories on the list page
 * update the main home page stats and charts to use real data
-* react context appears lost upon browser refresh. how to keep it stateful? (localStorage?)
+* react context appears lost upon browser refresh. implement caching (localStorage?)
 * implement secure password change workflow
 * password needs to be encrypted in DB, and should be decrypted before using to make Peloton requests
 * add class music playlist
+* improve UI design layout
 * create a search page with parameters?

 -----------